seanpmaxwell/overnight/src/logger/README.md

 }
 ````

+**IMPORTANT NOTE:** If you initialize environment variables from some script which imports the
+Server script, those environment variables must be configured before importing the Server script
+or else they could end up undefined for nested controllers.

 #### See how awesome this is!
 Without the above decorators we would have to wrap each controller method with something like: